GozdeBoztepe/recipeManager/README.md

 -   PUT /recipes/{id}: Updates an existing recipe.
 -   DELETE /recipes/{id}: Deletes a recipe.
 -   POST /recipes/filter: Performs a search for recipes based on various criteria.

+-   POST /signin: User login, generates Bearer token to be used in APIs.
+-   POST /signup: Registers a user.
+-   GET /logout: User logout

 Service Layer
 -------------